shafr/shafr.github.io/_audio_books/galaxy_edge/005-006-part-iii.md

 rating:
 ---

-I'm really not sure about orgins of Galaxy's Edge, but it seems like they are trying to build universe more and more here.
+I'm really not sure about origins of Galaxy's Edge, but it seems like they are trying to build universe more and more here.
 There are quite a few parallel plots going on, lot's of stuff unexplained (like robot-race), savage wars, nether-ops, dark-ops, etc, that I feel more and more that I need a some wiki page along to understand what's going on.

 Anyway, they are done with meaningless space fights, and Dart-Wader stuff from previous book, and are now to journey for some stuff.
 Again Han-Solo (Wraith), some Force-stuff (Prisma), some cyber-ghosts (Ravi).